 Equity securities, including common and preferred stock, and publicly traded mutual fund fair values are based on the closing price on the primary exchange on which the security is traded (if a closing price is not available, the average of the last reported bid and ask price is used).
-When these securities are actively traded, and valuation adjustments are not applied, they are categorized as Level 1.
+When these securities are actively traded they are categorized as Level 1.
 In the event that a stock is not actively traded, or a closing price is unavailable on a national or international exchange, the last available price per the exchange would be utilized and the security would be categorized as Level 2.